Landscape analysis for shallow neural networks: complete classification of critical points for affine target functions: Abstract

 \section{Abstract}

-In this paper, we analyze the landscape of the true loss of one-hidden-layer networks with ReLU, leaky ReLU, as well as with quadratic activation.
-In all three cases, we provide a complete classification of the critical points in the case where the target function is affine.
+In this paper, we analyze the landscape of the true loss of neural networks with one hidden layer and ReLU, leaky ReLU, or quadratic activation.
+In all three cases, we provide a complete classification of the critical points in the case where the target function is affine and one-dimensional.
 In particular, we show that there exist no local maxima and clarify the structure of saddle points.
 Moreover, we prove that non-global local minima can only be caused by `dead' ReLU neurons.
 In particular, they do not appear in the case of leaky ReLU or quadratic activation.
 Our approach is of a combinatorial nature and builds on a careful analysis of the different types of hidden neurons that can occur.